watson-developer-cloud/discovery-nodejs-static/README.md

   cf service-key my-discovery-service myKey
   ```

-1. Using the credentials from the previous step, retrieve the `environment_id` from the list of environments:
+1. Use the credentials that are returned in step 5 to retrieve the IBM curated News `environment_id` from the list of environments:

   ```none
   curl -X GET -u <username>:<password> https://gateway.watsonplatform.net/discovery-experimental/api/v1/environments?version=2016-11-07